Here are ideas for getting through your day – from myasthenia gravis patients who understand what you’re dealing with.

 - Tape up your eyelids.
 Your eye doctor may have light-adhesive tape that temporarily keeps your eyelids from drooping.
 Or try silk tape that’s used in hospitals.

-- If your breathing is weak, your doctor may prescribe the use of a C-PAP (or Bi-PAP) machine.
-While you wear a mask, the C-PAP forces regulated puffs of air into your lungs, giving your breathing muscles a break.
-You can sleep with the C-PAP, and use it as needed throughout the day.
+- If your breathing is weak, your doctor may prescribe the use of a Bi-PAP machine.
+While you wear a mask, the Bi-PAP forces regulated puffs of air into your lungs, giving your breathing muscles a break.
+You can sleep with the Bi-PAP, and use it as needed throughout the day.

 - If heat drags you down, cool off with a damp kerchief around your neck.
 Check the internet for cooling vests for outdoor wear.
 Camping supply stores offer cooling neck scarves.